-- Response to SIP OPTIONS queries. - Incoming PSTN call to various phone types.
-Phone type included H.323, digital and analog telephone at the enterprise.
-All inbound calls from PSTN are routed to the enterprise across the SIP trunk from the service provider. - Outgoing PSTN call from various phone types.
-Phone type included H.323, digital and analog telephone at the enterprise.
-All outbound calls to PSTN are routed from the enterprise across the SIP trunk to the service provider. - Inbound and outbound PSTN calls to/from Avaya one-X® Communicator (1XC) H.323 soft phone.
-Both the 1XC Computer Mode (where 1XC is used for call control as well as audio path) and the 1XC Telecommuter Mode (where 1XC is used for call control and a separate telephone is used for audio path) are tested. - Dialing plans including local, long distance, international, outbound toll-free, operator assisted calls, local directory assistance (411)... etc. - Proper codec negotiation with G.729 and G.711MU codecs. - DTMF tone transmissions as out-of-band RTP events as per RFC 2833. - Caller ID presentation and Caller ID restriction.
+- Response to SIP OPTIONS queries. - Incoming PSTN call to various phone types (H.323, digital and analog telephone) at the enterprise.
+All inbound calls from PSTN are routed to the enterprise across the SIP trunk from the service provider. - Outgoing PSTN call from various phone types (H.323, digital and analog telephone) at the enterprise.
+All outbound calls to PSTN are routed from the enterprise using the SIP trunk to the service provider. - Inbound and outbound PSTN calls to/from Avaya one-X® Communicator (1XC) H.323 softphone.
+Both the 1XC Computer Mode (where 1XC is used for call control as well as audio path) and the 1XC Telecommuter Mode (where 1XC is used for call control and a separate telephone is used for audio path) are tested. - Dialing plans including local, long distance, international, outbound toll-free, operator assisted calls, local directory assistance (411)... etc. - Proper codec negotiation with G.729 and G.711MU codecs.

-- Response to incomplete call attempts and trunk errors. - Voicemail navigation for inbound and outbound calls. - Incoming and outgoing fax over IP with G.711MU codec. - User features such as hold and resume, transfer and conference. - Off-net call forwarding with SIP Diversion method. - EC500 mobility (extension to cellular). - Routing inbound vector call to call center agent queues. - Network Call Redirection using reINVITE for transferring of inbound call back to PSTN. - Session Timers implementation from both ends of the enterprise and the service provider.
+- DTMF tone transmissions as out-of-band RTP events as per RFC 2833. - Caller ID presentation and Caller ID restriction. - Response to incomplete call attempts and trunk errors. - Voicemail navigation for inbound and outbound calls. - Incoming and outgoing fax over IP with G.711MU codec. - User features such as hold and resume, transfer and conference. - Off-net call forwarding with SIP Diversion method. - EC500 mobility (extension to cellular). - Routing inbound vector call to call center agent queues. - Network Call Redirection using reINVITE for transferring of inbound call back to PSTN. - Session Timers implementation from both ends of the enterprise and the service provider.

-Items are not supported or not tested including the following:
+Items that are not supported or tested are as follows:

-- Inbound toll-free and outbound emergency calls (911) are supported but are not tested as part of the compliance test because MTA Allstream does not provide the necessary configuration. - T.38 fax is not supported. - Off-net call forwarding using History-Info method is not supported. - SIP phone and 1XC SIP soft phone are not tested.
-The SIP extension feature is comprised of Communication Manager and Session Manager functionality.
-The compliance test does not cover Session Manager; therefore the SIP extension is not tested.
+- Inbound toll-free and outbound emergency calls (911) are supported but are not tested as part of the compliance test because MTS Allstream did not provide the necessary configuration. - T.38 fax is not supported. - Off-net call forwarding using History-Info method is not supported. - SIP phone and 1XC SIP soft phone are not tested.